fujifish/far/README.md

 ### AWS Credentials

-`far` operates against an AWS account, and it is expected that the access credentials exist in the `$HOME/.aws/credentials` file.
+`far` operates against an AWS account, and it is expected that the access credentials exist in the `$HOME/.aws/credentials` file under an existing profile.
 If the profile does not exist, you will be asked to add it when running `far init`.
 See [Named Profiles](https://docs.aws.amazon.com/cli/latest/userguide/cli-multiple-profiles.html) for more information on the AWS credentials.

 ### Initialize